How to sue someone in small claims court UK guide

 Attend the Hearing (if defended)

 If the defendant files a defence, the court lists a hearing.
 Small claims hearings are informal — no wigs, no jargon.
-Simply arrive on time, present your evidence clearly and calmly, and answer the judge's questions honestly.
+Simply arrive on time and present your evidence clearly.

 07